CsabaDu/CsabaDu.DynamicTestData/README.md

 ### **Version 1.6.0**

 - **New Features**:
-  - `ITestCase : IEquatable<ITestCase>` added to segregate the `string TestCase` property of the inherited `ITestData` interface, and to make the equality of two `ITestData` instances comparable, based on their `TestCase` property.
+  - `ITestCase : IEquatable<ITestCase>` added to segregate the `string TestCase` property of the inherited `ITestData` interface, and to make the equality of two `ITestCase` instances comparable, based on their `TestCase` property.
   - `static object?[] TestDataToParams([NotNull] ITestData testData, ArgsCode argsCode, bool withExpected, out string testCase)` method added to the `DynamicDataSource` class to null-check the `ITestData testData` parameter and get the value of its `string TestCase` property as out-parameter.

 - **Compatibility**: